 It serves the greater Carlisle area.
 Persons residing in this area and/or members and families of the Carlisle/Kilbride pastoral charge are eligible to be interred in the cemetery.

-If you require further information regarding the pricing, availability of lots, or Cemetery By-Laws, please leave a message at the Church office 905-689-8630 or [email protected].
-The Trustees are presently seeking a new Cemetery Manager (Position Description).
+If you require further information regarding the pricing, availability of lots, or Cemetery By-Laws, please contact the Cemetery Manager, Cathy Moulder, at [email protected] or 289-527-0712 (phone or text).

 Cemetery History (adapted from “A History of Carlisle United Church from its Beginnings to 1991” by Arlene Bogle Munro and Brian Harrison)